cozy-creator/capsules/packages/guard/docs/payment.md

 Payment guard

-This guard enables the validating, collecting and taking of any Sui coin type.
+This guard enables the validating, collecting and taking of any Sui coin type. \
 It allows for the setting of payment amount, coin type and payment taker.

+Example:
 ```move
 let guard = guard::initialize<Witness>(&Witness {}, ctx);